mshelby/Smart_Speaker/README.md

 See the '[Remaining Tasks](Docs/Remaining_Tasks.md)' file for the detailed punch list.

-## Design Philosophy

-Inspired by honest engineering, purposeful minimalism, and timeless aesthetics.
-Form follows function while prioritizing acoustic performance, serviceability, and a quiet sense of quality.

 </br></br>
 **Built entirely with Linux open-source software.
 Modeled in FreeCad and printed with Orca Slicer.** </br>